Committee (1st Day) (Continued)

 More specifically, financial education is a subsection of that effort under Clause 2(7)(c).
 The SFGB will have a co-ordinating role to match funders and providers of financial education projects and initiatives aimed at children, and will ensure that they are targeted where evidence has shown them to be more effective.
 This falls within the wider strategic financial capability work of the body and should form part of a national strategy to enhance people’s financial capability.
 The Money Advice Service has been undertaking that role, which is one of the aspects that respondents to the Government’s consultations overwhelmingly agreed the new body should continue working on.

 Amendment 16A would alter this function so that a strategy for the provision of financial education was extended to care leavers.
 I thank the noble Earl for raising this important issue.
 The Money Advice Service in its financial capability strategy recognises that more needs to be done to address care leavers’ financial needs and skills for independent living.
 The Government agree, and we expect the new body to consider further initiatives to support care leavers, but also other young people from marginalised backgrounds—for example, those leaving youth detention or with learning difficulties.
-The Government believe all these segments of the population are already covered in this section under the provision of young people.
+The Government believe all these segments of the population are already covered in this section under the provision for young people.
 Specifying a provision for care leavers would create a specific requirement for the body and remove its discretion to target those most in need.

 Amendment 17 would alter the wording of the Bill so that the strategy for the provision of financial education extended not to children and young people but to children and adults.
 Amendment 18 would make provision specifically for adults contemplating difficult financial decisions, such as mortgages, pensions and vehicle finance plans.
 As my noble friend Lady Altmann stressed, it is important that adults are informed and educated throughout their lives about how to manage their money well and avoid falling into problem debt.
 However, this is the role of the SFGB as a whole, as it delivers money and pensions guidance and debt advice.
-Also, the strategic function under Clause 2(7)(a) already gives the body a specific responsibility to work to improve the financial capability of adult members of the public, including in relation to the areas highlighted in the amendment by the noble Baroness, Lady Kramer, and the noble Lord, Lord Sharkey.
+Also, the strategic function under Clause 2(7)(a) already gives the body a specific responsibility to work to improve the financial capability of adult members of the public, including in relation to the areas highlighted in the amendment tabled by the noble Baroness, Lady Kramer, and the noble Lord, Lord Sharkey.

 We believe that it is unwise to give the new body a requirement to advise the Secretary of State on explicit issues, as worthy as those issues are.
 There are several topics that the body may wish to look into as part of its strategic function.
 Choosing a few could risk limiting the body’s ability to look widely at the sector and have regard to emerging issues in future.